Chapter 7 & 13 Consumer Bankruptcies: Special Rules, Cramdowns & Risks

 - Interactive quiz

-Elizabeth Fast is a partner with Spencer Fane LLP where she specializes in the representation of financial institutions.
-Elizabeth is the head of the firm’s training division.
+Elizabeth Fast is a partner with Spencer Fane Britt & Browne LLP where she specializes in the representation of financial institutions.
+Fast is the head of the firm’s training division.
 She received her law degree from the University of Kansas and her undergraduate degree from Pittsburg State University.
 In addition, she has a Master of Business Administration degree and she is a Certified Public Accountant.
 Before joining Spencer Fane, she was General Counsel, Senior Vice President, and Corporate Secretary of a $9 billion bank with more than 130 branches, where she managed all legal, regulatory, and compliance functions.